Javad9s/nextjs-revalidation-test/README.md

 ### Side issue #5 (Cached notfound())

-1. Type in any non-numeric ids like /params/gg to /params/njs.
+1. Type in any non-numeric ids like /params/gg or /params/njs.
 2. Pages that use notFound() from next/navigation are actually cached.
 3. This could cause Disk exhaustion.
 4. notFound() should always redirect to one general not found page.